15 Ways Dropshipping Store Owners can Lower Facebook CPM

 Pay attention to the ad images

 The images are your ad’s centerpiece.
 They’re one of the main components that make your ad compelling and captivating.
 These visual elements introduce your brand and store, allowing customers to get to know your dropshipping business and encourage them in learning more about it.
-Therefore, presenting consumers with high-quality photos of your products is a key factor in establishing a smaller CPM and generating bigger profits.
+Therefore, presenting consumers with high-quality photos of your products is a key factor in establishing a smaller CPM, generating bigger profits, and producing impressive dropshipping store traffic.

 Write engaging primary texts